 - Devices: iPhone, iPod Touch, iPad, Android, Kindle Fire

 - Subjects: Language & Reading: reading, storytelling, vocabulary

-Science: animals, ecosystems, weather
+Science: animals, ecosystems and the environment, weather

 Social Studies: cultural understanding, history